 Opening 23 May 2019

 Director Simon Hunter’s wonderful, refreshing, and invigorating film’s screenplay is by Elizabeth O’Halloran and based on a story by Edward Lynden-Bell.
-It juxtaposes one person on the springboard of life with all the excitement it offers in years ahead, and the other person in her twilight years who looks back more than forward.
+It juxtaposes one person on the springboard of life with all the excitement that offers in years ahead, and the other person in her twilight years who looks backward more than forward.
 Straightforward in all aspects, Hunter coaxes candid performances from cast.
-Hancock and Guthrie amazing performances exude simpatico onscreen chemistry that commands attention.
+Hancock and Guthrie’s amazing performances exude simpatico onscreen chemistry that is endearing to watch.

 Debbie Wiseman’s music conveys what is unspoken, while August Jakobsson’s cinematography is a window into particularly Edie and Jonny’s thoughts and feelings; a brilliant scene is Edie waking in a hut to an apparition’s (Calum Macrae) silent kindnesses.
 Olly Stothert’s editing is instinctive, and spot on.
 Rarely does a film leave audiences wishing it had lasted longer, but Edie is one such film.
 Audiences are left to fill in the blanks; for me, one thing is certain — neither Jonny nor Edie would continue following the roads they were on.
 (Marinell Haegelin)